ParaCoToUl/noarr-structures/docs/structs/into_blocks.md

 However, if there are any elements that would be past the original length, their `DimIsPresent` will be empty (i.e. length `0` and no valid index).

 In case the original length is, in fact, a multiple of block size, all blocks will be complete and `DimIsPresent` will always be non-empty (unit).

+### Comparison

+`into_blocks` is the easiest to work with and also potentially the most efficient.
+If you can pad your structure to fit the block size you want to use, we recommend to do so.

+Both `into_blocks_static` and `into_blocks_dynamic` impose some restrictions on how the dimensions can be used:

+- `DimIsBorder` in `into_blocks_static` is a [tuple-like dimension](../DimensionKinds.md): it cannot be indexed using plain integers.
+  `lit<0>` and `lit<1>` must be used instead.
+[Traverser](../Traverser.md) is able to detect this and use the proper indexing, but it won't allow some operations.
+  Also, the `DimMajor` and `DimMinor` dimensions cannot be directly used (e.g. queried for length) before `DimIsBorder` is fixed.
+- `DimIsPresent` in `into_blocks_dynamic`, on the other hand, cannot be queried for length until both `DimMajor` and `DimMinor` are fixed.
+  Again, this does not pose a problem for traverser, except for example when one attempts to iterate `DimIsPresent` first.

+Both also incur some overhead:

+- When a traverser encounters a tuple-like dimension, as in `into_blocks_static`, it is forced to specialize the lambda for all possible indices.
+  In this case, there will be two specializations, one for the body, one for the border.
+Note that the number of specializations doubles with each layer of `into_blocks_static`.
+  Even if the dimension is used manually, without a traverser, such specialization is usually the only option to access both the body and the border in an algorithm.
+- When using `into_blocks_dynamic` on a CPU, it should never be done in the innermost loop.
+In other words, there should always be at least one dimension below `DimIsPresent`.
+  (`DimMajor` and `DimMinor` cannot be used for this because they are dependencies for `DimIsPresent`.)
+  If you don't ensure this, there will be a conditional statement in each iteration of the inner loop, leading to missed optimizations, especially vectorization.
+  On GPU, `into_blocks_dynamic` is the recommend option: `DimMajor` and `DimMinor` can be [bound to cpu threads](../Traverser.md#cuda-integration) and `DimIsPresent` checked inside the kernel.

+Note that the order of dimensions in the two structures is different: this reflects the fact that the dependencies go in opposite ways
+(`DimMajor` and `DimMinor` depend on `DimIsBorder`, while `DimIsPresent` depends on `DimMajor` and `DimMinor`).

+### strip_mine and general notes

+Unlike the other three, `strip_mine` does not have a structure on its own: the function is just a shortcut that composes a simple `noarr::into_blocks()` or `noarr::into_blocks(length)` with [`noarr::hoist()`](hoist.md) to additionally change the traversing order.

+Unless `strip_mine` or `hoist` or some other kind of transformation is used, `into_blocks` and similar are **extremely unlikely to improve performance on their own**, since they do not change the access patterns, faciliate vectorization, or explicitly allow bulk processing.
+They are just tools to organize and relabel the data so that other tools (e.g. `hoist` or [cuda integration](../Traverser.md#cuda-integration)) can be instructed what to do.